QRCS, UNHCR Provide Medical Services For Refugees In Yemen

-(MENAFN- Gulf Times) The representation office of Qatar Red Crescent Society (QRCS) in Yemen is implementing a Refugee health Care Support project at two health centres in Amanat Al-Asimah, with the patients requiring critical or specialist medical care referred to government hospitals and specialised medical facilities.
+Doha, Qatar: The representation office of Qatar Red Crescent Society (QRCS) in Yemen is implementing a Refugee health Care Support project at two health centres in Amanat Al Asimah, with the patients requiring critical or specialist medical care referred to government hospitals and specialised medical centres.

-With an annual budget of QR5,049,403, the project is co-funded by the Office of the United Nations High Commissioner for Refugees (UNHCR) and QRCS, a statement said Monday.
+Having an annual budget of QR5,049,403, the project is co-funded by the Office of the United Nations High Commissioner for Refugees (UNHCR) and the QRCS.

 QRCS is regularly providing medications, solutions, operational expenses, stationery, fuel, water supply, and maintenance for the two medical complexes hosting the project.